ManueGE/MGEStyles/README.md

 ````

 #### Using Interface Builder:
+<a name="flavours"></a>

-When you use `MGEStyle` a new property appears in the attribute inspector in the interface builder.
+When you use the default `MGEStyle` a new property appears in the attribute inspector in the interface builder.
 It is called **Mge Style**.
 Here you should provide the key of the registered style you want to apply:

 ![](https://github.com/ManueGE/MGEStyles/blob/master/readme_imgs/mgestyles_inspector.png?raw=true)

-If your version of Xcode doesn't supoort **IBInspectables** you can achive the same result this way:
+If are using the **Lite** flavour or your version of Xcode doesn't supoort **IBInspectables** you can achieve the same result this way:

 ![](https://github.com/ManueGE/MGEStyles/blob/master/readme_imgs/mgestyles_manually.png?raw=true)